Mrs Sarah Green is our SENDCO across Egloskerry Primary School, Launceston Primary School, and Altarnun Primary School.

 It is acknowledged that all teachers at our schools are teachers of young people with special educational needs.
 As such we adopt a 'whole school approach' to SEN which involves all staff adhering to a model of good practice.
 The staff are committed to identifying and providing for the needs of all young people in a wholly inclusive environment.

-We believe that early identification based on a knowledge of those students in our care, allows us to best support students.
-We aim for all students to become resilient and independent learners who can make the most of the opportunities at school to thrive and grow.
+We believe that early identification based on a knowledge of those pupils in our care, allows us to best support pupils.
+We aim for all pupils to become resilient and independent learners who can make the most of the opportunities at school to thrive and grow.

 We encourage all parents to liaise with their child’s class teacher in the first instance if they have any concerns or questions about their child’s learning or wellbeing.
-Students provision is regularly monitored and reviewed using the graduated response and in collaboration with parents and student.
+Pupils provision is regularly monitored and reviewed using the graduated response and in collaboration with parents and pupils.
 Teachers are supported by the Headteacher and the progress of each child monitored regularly.

-As SENDCo I work alongside each school to provide support, guidance and to help develop provision that meets the needs of the individual and the school.
+The SENDCo works alongside each school to provide support, guidance and to help develop provision that meets the needs of the individual and the school.

-Mrs Green can be contacted via email firstname.lastname@example.org or by phoning the school office on 01566 785372.
-Alternatively please make contact with your child's class teacher or our Head of School to discuss anything to do with SEND as this forms a key part of our day-to-day teaching provision.
+Mrs Green can be contacted via the school office (email@example.com or 01566 785372).
+Alternatively, please make contact with your child's class teacher or our school Principal to discuss anything to do with SEND as this forms a key part of our day-to-day teaching provision.